 Water your plant properly

 The fastest way to RIP your beloved fiddle (or any other plant really) is to overwater it.
 Try not to.
-The last thing you want is for your pretty green leaves to develop brown spots—or even turn into brown leaves—due to an overbearing watering schedule!
+The last thing you want is for your pretty green leaves to develop brown edges and leaf loss – due to an overbearing watering schedule!

 This is why allowing proper drainage is one hundred percent necessary to keep your fiddle leaf fig healthy and flourishing.
 If you overwater, the excess water will drain out.
 Fortunately, the water requirements are quite simple.